GBeurier/pinard/docs/source/stacking.rst

    .. rubric:: Loading data
       :name: loading-data

-   The code above is using the pinard package to load and preprocess data from the provided CSV files.
+   The code above is using the nirs4all package to load and preprocess data from the provided CSV files.
 The data is loaded into the x and y variables and then split into training and test sets using the train_test_split_idx function.
 The preprocessing pipeline is then